sopra-fs21-group-20/closet-client/README.md

 The current highest priority contributions are:

-* Further testing and refinement of the core engine
+* Bug fixing and seamless functionality cross-platform
-* Integration of a proprietary background removal extension
+* Integration of a proprietary background removal feature
 * Extension of the community features

 Please see the [open issues](https://github.com/sopra-fs21-group-20/closet-client/issues) for a further list of proposed features (and known issues).